matt-fonto/concepts/design_patterns.md

 How objects relate to each other.
 Blueprints for building larger structures from individual pieces

 - Building larger structures from individual pieces
+- When you...
+  want to hide everything behind an interface -> facade want to convert something (method, data) -> adapter

 - Facade: Provides a simple interface to a complex subsystem, hiding its internal details
+  - Put a pretty front to hide everything behind it
+  - A fancy definition for encapsulation
+  - Helps taming complex subsystems
   - When to use:
     - Simplify interaction with complex classes
     - Decouple client code from implementation details